chaaaaun/naocr/README.md

 ## Testing

 This project has no defined testing strategy.
 It is a small personal project after all.
 Nonetheless, it should work on modern Firefox and Chromium-based browsers.
-Notably, zooming is only supported on Chromium-based browsers.
+Notably, advanced camera controls like zoom and exposure are only supported on Chromium-based browsers.

 ## Caveats

 - If using file uploads, make sure to set the correct bounding box orientation in the camera overlay before uploading, as the OCR engine uses a differently primed worker for horizontal and vertical text, and it decides which worker to use using the bounding box orientation set manually by the user for reliability.
+- Image capture is noticably slow, which is because I've employed the age-old method of drawing a video element onto a canvas to grab the camera shot.
+Why do this when the ImageCapture API exists? a) the `grabFrame()` in the API is actually slower for some reason. b) `takePhoto()` actually takes a shot with the camera's full frame, which is often times vastly different in both resolution and aspect ratio to the portion displayed in-browser.
+As you can imagine trying to reconcile bounding boxes in this scenario would be a nightmare.
+From my testing, the primitive way I'm currently doing it is about 2x slower than `takePhoto()`, but I haven't found a better alternative yet...

 ## Known Issues and Expansions